 The Source column in a subscriber listing, indicates if a subscriber came from the integration or an import.

 If a previously imported subscriber record is subsequently found to match the same email address for a synced record, the unique ID from the integrated database will be added to the subscriber record in Thrive Marketing Professional so that only one subscriber record exists.

 Managing email addresses

 Because you have two databases, you should understand how this affects subscriber information – especially email addresses.
 Your integrated database is the source for the subscribers' email addresses.
-Even if you change an email address for an integrated subscriber, in Communications Professional, the next sync will overwrite the email address with what’s coming from the integrated database.
+Even if you change an email address for an integrated subscriber, in Thrive Marketing Professional, the next sync will overwrite the email address with what’s coming from the integrated database.

 If you are editing a subscriber record that comes from the integrated database, you won’t want to use the Subscribers > Edit Subscriber menu option to change their email address.

 Managing personalization data also requires an awareness of knowing if the data is coming from your integrated database or Thrive Marketing Professional.

 If the data is coming from the integrated database, then the change needs to be made there.
 If, however, you are also using Thrive Marketing Professional profile info fields to augment your personalization capabilities, then those changes are made in Thrive Marketing Professional.

 - Only update information for subscribers that reside in the integrated database in the Integrated Database directly.